 The follow species all have red palm as one of their common names and I have no idea which of them are represented on this page unless specifically listed.

-my samples: colors are accurate throughout.
-These were all bought at the same time from one vendor and were not identified botanically so given that omission and given the color, I am not 100% convinced that these are actually red palm and not black palm but I list them here as what they were stated to be.
+colors are accurate throughout.
+From here down to the formal samples, these were all bought at the same time from one vendor and were not identified botanically so given that omission and given the color, I am not 100% convinced that these are actually red palm and not black palm but I list them here as what they were stated to be.

 turning stock, two faces